amattu2/blink-liveview-middleware/README.md

 - `-a`, `--address`: The address to bind the server to (e.g. `:8080`)
 - `-e`, `--env`: The environment to run the server in (`development`, `production`).
 If `production` is specified, the demo UI will be disabled.
+- `-o`, `--origins`: A comma-separated list of allowed WebSocket client origins.
+By default, the current origin is allowed.
+Use `*` to allow all origins.

 Then open the sample web application in your browser.
 Provide the necessary authentication information on the demo UI and click the "Start Liveview" button: